seanpm2001/smithy/docs/source/1.0/spec/core/model.rst

 - Child resources MUST provide identifier bindings for all of its parent's identifiers.
-- Identifier bindings are formed on input or output structure members that are marked as :ref:`required <required-trait>`.
+- Identifier bindings may be formed on input or output structure members that are marked as :ref:`required <required-trait>`.
 - Resource operations MUST form a valid *instance operation* or *collection operation*.